tinyplex/tinybase/site/guides/05_indexes/3_advanced_index_definition.md

 ```

 And with that, we have covered most of the basics of using the indexes module.
-Let's move on to a very similar module for creating relationships between data -
+Let's move on to a very similar module for creating relationships between data
-as well as tracking changes - in the Relationships And Checkpoints guide.
+in the Relationships guide.